apache/cordova-plugin-media/README.md

 This plugin is a modified version of cordova-plugin-media  that provides the ability to record and play back audio files on a device.

-This modified media plugin uses MPEG4 compression for iOS audio recording, resulting in a significant reduction in the recorded audio file size.
+This plugin uses MPEG4 compression for iOS audio recording, resulting in a significant reduction in the recorded audio file size.
 A .m4a file extension is now required.

-The reduction in file size was required for offline storage of the audio file within the native file system.
-This allows playback when the device is disconneted, a feature supported by Alpha Anywhere from [Alpha Software] [alphaurl].
+The reduction in file size is required for efficient online/offline storage and retrieval of the audio files.
+The smaller file size allows the audio file to be efficiently (smaller payload) uploaded to a server for storage and retrieved (while the device is online) for storage within the device file system for offline (disconnected) playback.
+This is a feature supported by Alpha Anywhere from [Alpha Software] [alphaurl].

 [alphaurl]: http://www.alphasoftware.com